Stanley Bréhaut Ryerson: Academic career

 Ryerson paid a price for his commitment to the CPC and his analysis of Canadian history.
-Upon his return to Canada from his studies in Europe, he took up party work in August 1934 in Montreal where he taught French studies at Sir George Williams University.
+Upon his return to Canada from his studies in Europe, he took up party work in August 1934 in Montreal, where he taught French studies at Sir George Williams University.
 Ryerson had been working very closely with the CPC and in 1935 he was elected to the Central Committee (CC) and was elected provincial secretary in 1936.
-He held his position at the College for three years until his secret was discovered; all the while working and writing under the pseudonym of E. Roger to protect his job, his politics would lead to his eventual non-renewal in 1937.
-Ryerson's next academic position would not come for 35 years, a year after he parted company with the CPC, he would accept a position in the History department at the Université du Québec à Montréal, and "at age 58, he commenced the academic career he had sacrificed in the 1930s."
+He held his position at the College for three years until his secret was discovered; he worked and wrote under the pseudonym of E. Roger to protect his job, his politics would lead to his eventual non-renewal in 1937.
+Ryerson's next academic position would not come for 35 years, a year after he parted company with the CPC; he would accept a position in the History department at the Université du Québec à Montréal, and "at age 58, he commenced the academic career he had sacrificed in the 1930s."

 Breaking with the Party

 His decision to leave the CPC in 1971 was primarily based upon his experiences within the Party from 1956 (the year of the Hungarian Revolution) up to, and after, the Soviet invasion of Prague in 1968.
-During his 35-year tenure in the CPC, Ryerson was routinely asked to augment his historical writings in order to meet the prevailing philosophy at the time.
+During his 35-year tenure in the CPC, Ryerson was routinely asked to augment his historical writings to meet the prevailing philosophy at the time.
 After the internal party crisis between 1956 and 1957, Ryerson was forced to write an article stating his previous books and articles had given "a rather idealised treatment of the bourgeois democrats Lafontaine and Baldwin."
 Blaming this on "liberalism," he essentially turned his back on his earlier beliefs concerning 1837 and sought to align himself with the new revisionist tendencies within the CPC that came about during the post-Stalin debate.
 Ryerson's beliefs concerning Marxism-Leninism differed greatly from that of the CPC of the late 1950s and early 1960s.
-His vision was brought to the forefront when in his article In France: "The Week of Marxist Thought", he agreed with the leader of the French Communist party who argued:
+His vision was brought to the forefront when in his article "In France: 'The Week of Marxist Thought'," he agreed with the leader of the French Communist party who argued: